Adamchinachu/cervical-spine-cobb/README.md

 # cervical-spine-cobb
 This repository contains a deep learning-based automated measurement tool for cervical X-ray images.
-It serves as a core module of the **ZhiYu Spine: Intelligent Diagnosis and Treatment System and Customized Implant Consumables for Complex Spinal Diseases**.

 This specific tool focuses on analyzing large-scale datasets to profile the characteristics of populations prone to cervical kyphosis and to validate relevant diagnostic models.